 Allende and most other carbonaceous chondrites contain refractory inclusions rich in calcium and aluminum (CAIs) which, as determined through HfW systematics, probably formed ~4.5676 b.y. ago by nebular condensation at temperatures high enough to vaporize the Fe and Mg silicates.
 One theory places their formation early in nebular history when the heat source was the gravitational energy of the accreting stellar disk.
 Outward diffusion mechanisms allowed some CAIs to escape solar accretion and become stabilized in the outer zero-drag envelope of the newly formed Jovian gap.
-In addition, it was proposed that surface flares of Jupiter may have been one of the diverse mechanisms of chondrule formation.
+In addition, it was proposed that surface flares of Jupiter might have been one of the diverse mechanisms of chondrule formation.
 Allende chondrule formation is thought to have occurred ~4.5654 b.y. ago.
 It has been argued that multiple episodes of recycling ensued, during which time thermal, chemical, mechanical, and redox processing occurred, eventually resulting in both CAIs and chondrules being incorporated into a carbonaceous assemblage (Ruzicka et al., 2008).
 Other theories attribute the formation of the majority of chondrules to shock waves caused by gravitational instabilities.
 Still other studies support a hypothesis of chondrule formation within dust-rich vapor plumes resulting from hypervelocity impact events.

-An absolute age for Allende based on the PbPb chronometer, which represents the time of chondrule crystallization, was determined to be 4,565.45 (±0.45) m.y.
+An absolute age for Allende based on the PbPb chronometer, which represents the time of chondrule crystallization, was determined to be 4.56545 (±0.00045) b.y.
 (Connelly et al., 2007).
 This age indicates that chondrules in CV3 chondrites were formed by 1.66 (±0.48) m.y. after CAI formation.
 This history can be compared to that of other carbonaceous chondrite groups in which chondrule formation occurred as early as Allende chondrules to as late as 6 m.y. after CAIs (based on MnCr systematics; Trinquier et al., 2008).
-In another study of Allende chondrule formation ages conducted by Amelin and Krot (2007) and utilizing PbPb residueleachate isochrons, it was determined that the average age of Allende chondrules is 4,566.6 (±1.0) m.y.within error margins of the age associated with the formation of CAIs in CV3 chondrites (4,567.2 [±0.6] m.y.).
-An ultra-high-precision MnCr age anchored to D'Orbigny of 4567.91 (±0.76) m.y. was determined by Qing-Zhu Yin et al. (2009).
+In another study of Allende chondrule formation ages conducted by Amelin and Krot (2007) and utilizing PbPb residueleachate isochrons, it was determined that the average age of Allende chondrules is 4.5666 (±0.0010) b.y.within error margins of the age associated with the formation of CAIs in CV3 chondrites (4.5672 [±0.0006] m.y.).
+An ultra-high-precision MnCr age anchored to D'Orbigny of 4.56791 (±0.00076) b.y. was determined by Q.-Z. Yin et al. (2009).
 These chondrules are the oldest measured from any meteorite, and the inference can be made that Allende chondrules formed virtually contemporaneously with CAIs over a span of time of at least 1.2 m.y., as resolved by the AlMg system (Amelin and Krot, 2007).
 This period also overlaps the time interval when basaltic crusts were being segregated and iron cores were being formed on other differentiated asteroids.

-By a different approach to chondrule age determination, an absolute age of 4,568.3 (±0.7) m.y. was determined for CAI formation based on the HfW isochron of several angrites (Burkhardt et al., 2008).
+By a different approach to chondrule age determination, an absolute age of 4.5683 (±0.0007) b.y. was determined for CAI formation based on the HfW isochron of several angrites (Burkhardt et al., 2008).
 Comparing this age with the AlMg and UPb systematics of chondrules in certain carbonaceous chondrites, it can be inferred that CV chondrites such as Allende formed later than previously thought, ~2 m.y. after CAIs, while CR chondrites formed ~4 m.y. later than CAIs.
-This history indicates that formation of carbonaceous chondrites occurred even later than ordinary chondrules and is consistent with the lower degree of radiogenic heating experienced by carbonaceous chondrites compared to ordinary chondrites.
+This history indicates that formation of carbonaceous chondrites occurred even later than ordinary chondrules and is consistent with the lower degree of radiogenic heating experienced by many carbonaceous chondrites compared to ordinary chondrites.
 Similarly, the timing for the accretion of the CV3 parent body was calculated by Jogo et al. (2017) employing thermal and physical evolution models based on assumptions involving multiple parameters (e.g., water:rock ratio, temperature, pressure) under which fayalite formation occurred.
 They concluded that this body accreted 3.03.3 m.y. after CAIs.

-An alternate theory of CAI origin places the formation at a later period, when the accretion phase was over and the Sun was in its T Tauri phase.
-The solar wind swept the volatile-rich gas from the outer layers of the nebular disk leaving behind only refractory-rich dust.
+An alternate theory of CAI origin places the formation at a later period, after the infall stage was completed and the Sun was in its T Tauri phase.
+The solar wind swept the volatile-rich gas from the outer layers of the protoplanetary disk leaving behind only refractory-rich dust.
 Shock-wave heating then evaporated the Fe and Mg silicates, leaving the dust enriched in Al. This dust finally coalesced and was melted to form the CAIs that are found in most carbonaceous meteorites.
 More recently, studies have shown that some CAIs were accreted rapidly into larger bodies, heated by the decay of 26Al, and thermally metamorphosed.
 Thereafter, these bodies were disrupted and the CAIs were returned to the nebula to be remelted and recycled into later-forming carbonaceous chondrite bodies.
 Studies have demonstrated that multiple melting events did occur in some CAIs, and that in some, 16O-poor melilite has crystallized within the short time interval of 0.4 m.y. after the initial crystallization of 16O-rich melilite (Ito et al., 2006).

 According to Krot et al. (2009), the depletion mechanism of 16O is thought to have occurred in the outer region of the protoplanetary disk due to isotopic self-shielding during UV photolysis of CO.
 This process preferentially dissociated isotopically heavy molecules from CO including 17O and 18O, which were subsequently incorporated into water ice.
 Thereafter, this 16O-depleted water ice/dust mixture migrated to the inner disk region and evaporated, leaving this region depleted in 16O.
 While CAIs were formed in the inner disk during a low-water ice, high 16O CO interval, most chondrules were formed in an ~4 m.y. period after the 16O-depletion occurred.